Yummy Plants: a vegan lifestyle website and community. We can help you start a vegan diet!

 2. After soaking, drain the water from lentils.
 Drain the rice and keep the rice soak water to blend the batter (it contains some good nutrients).

-3. Place the drained lentils and rice in your food processor, blender, or Vita-Mix.
+3. Place the drained lentils and rice in your high speed blender.
 Add the chilis, ginger, and salt.
 Add the soak water plus any additional water needed to cover.
 (Note: you can process in two batches if needed).
 Process until the texture is like a thick soup.
 Add more water if needed.
 (Careful: texture should not be thin and watery).
 Set aside in a large bowl.
 Repeat with the second batch of ingredients and add to the large bowl.

 4. Heat the frying pan or griddle to med-high until a drop of water sizzles and evaporates immediately: the pan should be quite hot.
 For the first dosa, spread a few drops of oil over the surface with a folded paper towel.
 (You want a thin layer of oil covering the pan the before you pour the batter if your pan doesn’t have a non-stick surface or is older.
 (For the 2nd dosa onward, only simply wipe off the extra oil with a paper towel).